webjsx/webjsx-router/README.md

 3. **Declarative Routing**: Define routes and associate them with components using the `bloom-router` API.

 If you want to dive right into code, here's an [HN Homepage example](https://stackblitz.com/edit/bloom-hn) on StackBlitz. <br />
-This article might also be interesting: https://webjsx.org/bloom/
+This article might be interesting: https://webjsx.org/bloom/

 ## Installation